-“After graduating MTI, I went to work with Colors Salon and BIA Salon to not only assist but also to learn more in depth about hair,” she says. “[BIA] held free classes on color, cutting and styling and helped mold me into a confident stylist.”
+“After graduating Campus, I went to work with Colors Salon and BIA Salon to not only assist but also to learn more in depth about hair,” she says. “[BIA] held free classes on color, cutting and styling and helped mold me into a confident stylist.”
 She had worked there for nearly three years when she and her husband took a leap of faith and followed their dreams to move to Los Angeles.

 Before they left for L.A., Collins did her prep work.
 “I started watching movies and looking at which hair stylists worked on [celebrities],” she says.
 “I kept coming across Kim Kimble, so I decided to reach out to her.”
 Kimble is a celebrity stylist whose clientele includes Kelly Rowland, Nicki Minaj, Mary J. Blige, Halle Berry and Shakira.
 Kimble granted Collins an interview.